UUoocl/keyboard_and_mouse_visuals/README.md

 5. Click the "Show Connect Info Button" to get the WebSocket Server Password.
 6. Navigate to the folder where extracted the "keyboard and mouse visuals" are saved.
-7. open the file /browser_Sources/obs_webSocket_details/websocketDetails.js
+7. Open the file /browser_Sources/obs_webSocket_details/websocketDetails.js
 	a.
 Use a Text Editor, like [VS Code](https://code.visualstudio.com/), to open the file.
-6. enter the WebSocket Server Password.
+6. Enter the WebSocket Server Password.
 	a. enter the password after "PW":"
+7. Save the change to "websocketDetails.js"
 ### Import Scene Collection

 Use the file "Key_and_Mouse_Visuals_Collection.json" to configure OBS .